open-policy-agent/contrib/opa-iptables/README.md

 opa-iptables contain a web server that runs on port `33455`. iptables is a Linux kernel facility that is used for managing network traffic of Network Layer(L3/L4).
 This is a reason, it's only working with Linux kernel.
 The following is a list of all the command-line flags for configuration.

+> Note: Because of this extension need to access iptables Linux utility, It requires root privileges.
+Therefore you need to run it using `sudo`.

 ```
 sudo ./opa-iptables -h